-Access to the exhibition is available to all visitors and is free as part of standard entry to the Minster.
+Access to the exhibition is available to all visitors and is free as part of General Admission to the Minster.

 Click HERE to download a digital booklet of the exhibition.

 Click HERE for our exhibition Social Story.

 Click HERE to find our audio description page ahead of your visit.